pradyun-fs/what-they-typingbruh/README.md

 gzip and shutil (for compression) threading (for multitasking)

-# Before running this codeS
+# Before running this code
 Set up environment variables for EMAIL_ADDRESS,EMAIL_PASSWORD,RECEIVER_EMAIL;
 Set up LOG_DIR as the path of the directory where you want to store your keystroke captures;